 What you need to know.

-A list of faculty recruiting students for the 2018 program will be available in November 2017.
+A list of faculty recruiting students for the 2018 program is available HERE.

 Students must be enrolled in an undergraduate degree program or medical school at a post-secondary institution outside of Canada.
 Must have an average of B+ or 77%, or higher.

-The International Application Package for 2018 intake will be available in December 2017.
+The International Application Package for 2018 intake consists of the following documents:

 - Are Canadian Citizens or permanent residents and have a valid Social Insurance Number.

-- Enrolled in an undergraduate degree program or medical school.
+- Enrolled in an undergraduate degree program (including final 4th year) or medical school.

 Please take note regarding changes that have been made to the funding policy.